Nayeong-V-Kim/Nayeong-V-Kim.github.io/data/authors/default.md

 I am a Ph.D student in computer science and engineering department at [POSTECH](http://www.postech.ac.kr/eng/), advised by [Suha Kwak](https://suhakwak.github.io/).
 My research intersets is developing algorithms which mitigate spurious correlations in real-world datasets.
 I am a member of [Computer Vision Lab](http://cvlab.postech.ac.kr) at POSTECH.
-Previously, I received a BA in computer science and engineering department from POSTECH in 2017.
+Previously, I received a B.S. in computer science and engineering department from POSTECH in 2017.